apache/mesos/docs/ssl.md

 // Restart each component WITHOUT downgrade support (master, slave, framework):
 SSL_ENABLED=true SSL_SUPPORT_DOWNGRADE=false SSL_KEY_FILE=<path-to-your-private-key> SSL_CERT_FILE=<path-to-your-certificate> <Any other SSL_* environment variables you may choose> <your-component (e.g. bin/master.sh)> <your-flags>
 ~~~
-You need to make sure that executors are able to access the SSL environment variables and the files these variables are referring to.
-Executors can be provided with the environment variables by specifying them in `CommandInfo.environment` or by using the slave's `--executor_environment_variables` command line flag.
-If the slave and the executors are running in separate containers, `ContainerInfo.volumes` can be used to provide SSL files from the host to the executor's container.
+Executors must be able to access the SSL environment variables and the files referred to by those variables.
+Environment variables can be provided to an executor by specifying `CommandInfo.environment` or by using the slave's `--executor_environment_variables` command line flag.
+If the slave and the executor are running in separate containers, `ContainerInfo.volumes` can be used to mount SSL files from the host into the executor's container.

 The end state is a cluster that is only communicating with SSL.